GLOBAL MARKETS-China falls drag stocks back into red

 Asia-Pacific shares outside Japan erased early

-month, but there are still reasons to be more bullish on a
+past month, there are still reasons to be more bullish on a

 number of developed markets.